gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.4.0.1 =
+* Improve: Hover effect of menu item now occur only for the last item in the chain in multi-level menus.
+* Fix: Fixed bug with automatic closing opened dropdown menus that is occurring in some cases.

 = 2.4.0 =
 * Add: Added "Forced centered logo" setting for menu types with center logo.